danillobarroscordeiro/airbnb_new_users_booking/README.md

-# Health insurance cross-sell
+# Airbnb New User Bookings
 ![](reports/figures/airbnb.jpg)

 ## 1. Introduction
 This is an end-to-end data science project which a classification algorithm was used to rank the first country of destination of a new user.

-# 2. Business Problem.
+# 2. Business Problem

 Airbnb would like to know which country of destination a new user will book so the company could share more personalized content with their communitiy, better forecast demand and decrease average time to first booking.

-# 3. Business Assumptions.
+# 3. Business Assumptions

 * No destination Found (NDF) is also a possible outcome for the problem, which means that model did not found yet which country of destination a new user will book.
 * In the column date_first_booking, we considered that the date of this first booking would be the same of the date the users create their account in case the user did not make their first booking yet.